Postinduction Treatment for Specific ALL Subgroups

 - Protocols of the former Pediatric Oncology Group (POG) treated children with T-cell ALL differently from children with B-lineage ALL.
 The POG-9404 protocol for patients with T-cell ALL was designed to evaluate the role of high-dose methotrexate.
 The multiagent chemotherapy regimen for this protocol was based on the DFCI-87001 regimen.

-- Results of the POG-9404 study indicated that the addition of high-dose methotrexate to the DFCI-based chemotherapy regimen resulted in significantly improved EFS in patients with T-cell ALL (10-year EFS, 78% for those randomly assigned to high-dose methotrexate versus 68% for those randomly assigned to therapy without high-dose methotrexate, P = .05).
+- Results of the POG-9404 study indicated that the addition of high-dose methotrexate to the DFCI-based chemotherapy regimen resulted in significantly improved event-free survival (EFS) in patients with T-cell ALL (10-year EFS, 78% for those randomly assigned to high-dose methotrexate versus 68% for those randomly assigned to therapy without high-dose methotrexate, P = .05).

 - High-dose methotrexate was associated with a lower incidence of relapses involving the central nervous system (CNS).
 This POG study was the first clinical trial to provide evidence that high-dose methotrexate can improve outcome for children with T-cell ALL.
 High-dose asparaginase, doxorubicin, and prophylactic cranial irradiation were also important components of this regimen.[1,4]